Apple Music vs Spotify: Which Is Better, But Really?

 You can share the joy of music with others by using Spotify’s top-notch sharing features, but what happens if you want to switch from one service to another and move all your songs?

-We should also compare how the two services sound when streaming music.
+We should also compare how the two services sound when streaming music, right?

 In contrast, Apple has made significant strides in providing free audio quality upgrades for all subscribers.
-For example, the entire 90 million songs on Apple Music are now available in lossless format—Apple uses ALAC (Apple Lossless Audio Codec) so that the files stay true to their original state.
+For example, the entire 90 million songs on Apple Music are now available in lossless format—Apple uses ALAC (Apple Lossless Audio Codec) to ensure the files stay true to their original state.

 Once again, Apple Music’s streaming service is the standout winner.